jer-k/jekyll-now/_drafts/2019-01-15-postgres-docker-image-with-data.md

 And there we have it; we've sucessfully created a Docker image with seeded data that anyone could use.

-I also included a 'docker-compose.yml' file [here]() to achieve the same effect as the `run` command above.
+I also included a [docker-compose.yml file](https://github.com/jer-k/postgres_docker_image_with_data/blob/master/docker-compose.yml) to achieve the same effect as the `run` command above.

 P.S.
 If you're curious about how the postgres image initializes the database I'm going to delve in just a little deeper.